SpeedyZ500/pytest-instructions/README.md

 ### 6.2 Run a Positive Test

 1. Press the "Run Tests" button in the Testing tab to re-run all tests.
 Even though `test_remove_song_positive` is now implemented, it will still fail.
-You will check the "Test Results" tab to see why the test failed.
+You will check the test output to see why the test failed.
-2. Open the "Test Results" tab located at the bottom of the screen.
+2. Open the `test_song_library.py` file.
-3. Select `test_remove_song_positive` from the list of tests.
+3. Click the red arrow to the right of `test_remove_song_positive`.
+The arrow will expand into the test output.
-4. Look at the test output tab on the right side.
-The tab will explain why `test_remove_song_positive` failed.
+4. Look at the test output.
+The output will explain why `test_remove_song_positive` failed.

     The error will look something like the following: